South African Citizenship by Birth

 Exemptions issued in terms of the South African Citizenship Act (No. 88) of 1995

-Section 6(2) exemption: This is an exemption issued to a South African citizen intending to retain his or her citizenship.
-The said exemption takes 7 days to be issued and has to be applied for before a foreign citizenship is taken.
-Futhermore, applicants are advised to ensure that they have the exemption certificate in hand, as a proof of the approval of their application before taking up the foreign citizenship.
-The procedure is as follows:
+This is an exemption issued to a South African citizen intending to retain his or her citizenship.
+The exemption takes four (4) to six (6) weeks to be issued and has to be applied for before a foreign citizenship is taken.
+Applicants are advised to ensure that they have the exemption certificate in hand, as a proof of the approval of their application before taking up foreign citizenship.

-3. Original or notarized copy of applicant's proof of South African citizenship such as Birth certificate, ID book, valid passport.
+• Original or notarized copy of applicant’s proof of South African citizenship such as Birth certificate or ID book.

-4. Notarized letter confirming that the foreign citizenship has not been taken up.
+• Notarized letter confirming that the foreign citizenship has not been taken up and proof of current status in foreign country of which citizenship will be acquired.

-Section 26(4) exemption: This is a kind of exemption given to South Africans who took up a foreign citizenship before October 06, 1995.
-In terms of the said Act, a person who takes up a foreign citizenship without retaining his or her South African citizenship automatically loses his or her South African citizenship.
-The procedure is as follows:
+This is a kind of exemption given to South Africans who took up a foreign citizenship before October 06, 1995.
+A person who takes up foreign citizenship without retaining his or her South African citizenship automatically loses his or her South African citizenship.